Back to top

 Exercise and Physical Activity

-Engaging regularly in physical activity is helpful for managing weight during menopause.
+Engaging regularly in physical activity is really helpful for managing weight – and so much more – during menopause.

 • The benefits of incorporating both aerobic and strength-training exercises are numerous.
 Aerobic exercises, such as brisk walking or swimming, help improve cardiovascular health and increase metabolism, while strength-training routines, like lifting weights or using resistance bands, are essential for maintaining muscle mass and bone density.
 These activities combined can significantly alleviate some menopausal symptoms such as mood swings and weight gain.